alexsirait/alexsirait/README.md

 ## 🌟 Why I Shine

-- 🚀 **Innovation at Core** – Turning bold ideas like CekVC.site into reality.
+- 🚀 **Innovation at Core** – Turning bold ideas like CekCV.site into reality.
 - 🔐 **Security First** – Embedding OTP, JWT, and other secure practices in every project.
 - 🧑‍💻 **Mentorship Impact** – 80% of mentees have launched apps, landed jobs, or joined OSS.
 - 🌍 **Global Community** – Over 1,000 GitHub contributions, 15+ webinars hosted.